aimms/language-reference/preliminaries/introduction-to-the-aimms-language/the-depot-location-problem.rst

 	    Index :  (d,c);
 	}

-In this example the identifier ``Distance`` is referred to as an ndexed identifier, because it has a nonempty index domain.
+In this example the identifier ``Distance`` is referred to as an indexed identifier, because it has a nonempty index domain.

 .. rubric:: Scalar data